 It does come with quite a steep learning curve if you have never before looked into prototyping software or used software such as Adobe After Effects that is time line based, but once you’ve got the hang of it, it is remarkable.
 Further more, it only allows you to edit attributes and create design flows that are possible to build from a dev side, helping again get rid of communication loops between design and development.

 The beauty of it is I can create a prototype that to the untrained eye (users and clients) it looks, feels and behaves exactly the same as a final build.
 Following on from this it breaks down communication barriers across the field.
 Not only do you give devs a better understanding of the project, but you give your client something much more tangible than a set of screens.
 Your client is then able to not only understand and visualise it better, but also put the prototypes out to direct users, or possible investors.
 A well designed prototype can look, feel, interact and behave exactly the same as the real product and yet costs the client no development time at all, at most it costs an extra week from a good designer.

 In terms of direct impact to users, prototypes allow us designers to see user behaviours and their desired path to success.
 From studying it, we can take that information and embed it into our designs to ensure that we’re capturing and designing in the best way for our users before the cost of development.
 We’re creating digital solutions that are of second nature to our users.

-This was part of my talk on the Power of Prototypes given at Sunderland Digital.
+This was part of a talk on the Power of Prototypes given at Sunderland Digital.